-Galen Rupp’s road to becoming an Olympic Silver medalist began on a crisp Oregon afternoon.
+Galen Rupp’s road to becoming an Olympic Silver and Bronze medalist began on a crisp Oregon afternoon.
 An inauspicious exchange between a young high school harrier and long distance legend, Alberto Salazar; just one of the countless interactions the coach receives at any meet.
 But, this one turned out markedly different from the rest.
 The story is yet, still unfolding.

 Showing talent even as a high school freshman, Rupp began running under the tutelage of Salazar for Central Catholic High School, wracking up the titles and records by the time he was a senior.
 He was the Oregon cross-country champion (2002 and 2003), runner-up at the Foot Locker Cross-Country National Championships (2003), Oregon State Track Champion for 1500m (2004) and 3000m (2003 and 2003).
 The records also fell: Oregon State HS Record for 1500m and mile, National High School Record for 3,000m, and capped off his 2004 season with a 13:37.91 for 5000m, effectually lowering the National High School Record for the event.
 One which had stood for 40 years, held previously by Gerry Lindgren.